REDDING NATURE EXPLORERS!

 Take Your Own Spring Wildflower Ramble

-For the next few weeks our woodland wildflowers, our “spring ephemerals”, will be rushing to bloom before the canopy of leaves shades the woodland floor.
-Trilliums, Spring Beauties, Dutchman’s Breeches are just a few of the beauties waiting to be discovered!
+Although the Spring 2020 woodland wildflowers, “spring ephemerals”, have come and gone.
+Trilliums, Spring Beauties, Dutchman’s Breeches are just a few of the beauties waiting to be discovered in 2021!

 Want to “visit” some of our wildflowers without leaving home?